kavia-common/meeting-organizer-162949-162958/assets/supabase.md

 # Supabase Configuration and Schema for Meeting Manager

-This document tracks the Supabase setup for this project and provides the SQL required to ensure the `public.meetings` table exists, Row Level Security (RLS) is correctly configured, and that the schema cache is synchronized.
+This document tracks the Supabase setup for this project, provides the SQL and configuration guidance for the database, and documents Google OAuth requirements for Calendar integration.

 IMPORTANT: Current blocker
 - The API currently returns PGRST202: "Could not find the function public.run_sql(query) in the schema cache".